approov/quickstart-ios-swift-urlsession/SECRETS-PROTECTION.md

 ApproovService.addSubstitutionHeader(header: "your-header", prefix: nil)
 ```

 With this in place, network calls using `ApproovURLSession` should replace `your-placeholder` with `your-secret` as required when the app passes attestation.
-Since the mapping lookup is performed on the placeholder value you have the flexibility of providing different secrets on different API calls, even if they passed with the same header name.
+Since the mapping lookup is performed on the placeholder value you have the flexibility of providing different secrets on different API calls, even if they are passed with the same header name.

 You can see a [worked example](https://github.com/approov/quickstart-ios-swift-urlsession/blob/master/SHAPES-EXAMPLE.md#shapes-app-with-secrets-protection) for the Shapes app.